21Michael/SQL-Study-Project/SQL/7) Optimizations/2) Views.md

+#2) View - table that referenced to other tables data "if data in tables, on which view referenced, updated, view will be automatically updated too" (CREATE VIEW ...
+AS ...):

 ---

-# **2) View - table that referenced to other tables data "if data in tables, on which view referenced, updated, view will be automatically updated too" (CREATE VIEW ...
-AS ...):**
----
-#Usage:
+## Usage:
-#1) Creating reference tables based on sub-query for simplifying SQL query:
+### 1) Creating reference tables based on sub-query for simplifying SQL query:
-#sub-query expression:
+**Sub-query expression:**
 ```sql
 SELECT id, name
 FROM counties